minhtrangle/Aspire-QA-Challenge/README.md

 # Aspire-QA-Challenge
-This is the QA challenge from Aspire
+This is the QA challenge from Aspire and the test scripts are developed base on the manual test cases in file **testcase.xlsx**

 ## Architecture
 * **Test pattern**: Page Object Model